 Perception Architectures for Agricultural and Forestry Robotics: Despite many advances in key areas, the development of fully autonomous robotic solutions for precision/smart farming and forestry is still in a very early stage.
 This stems from the huge challenges imposed by many factors, in particular robotic perception.
 Artificial perception for robots operating in outdoor natural environments has been studied for several decades.
 Nevertheless, despite many years of research a substantial amount of problems have yet to be robustly solved.
 Perception in agricultural and forestry robotics faces many challenges imposed at sensor-level by environmental conditions (trees and relief, weather conditions, dust, smoke, etc.), the homogeneity of natural landscapes, the diversity of natural obstacles to be avoided, and the effect of vibrations or external forces such as wind, among other technical challenges.
 There are also many other challenges that go beyond sensing, including safe operation (for both the robot and other living beings), multi-scale sensing and perception that allows the robot to tackle broad-range tasks such as navigation but also localised precision tasks, and covering specialised, expert-informed tasks necessary to achieve the greatest level of autonomy and usefulness possible.
 Potential projects in this topic include semantic segmentation of forest and farm scenes, development of robust, reusable and flexible perceptual architectures, and cooperative perception solutions for swarm robotics in the field.

-Opportunities to carry out postgraduate research towards an MPhil / PhD exist and further information may be obtained from the NTU Graduate School.
+Opportunities to carry out postgraduate research texist and further information may be obtained from the NTU Graduate School.

-If you are considering to study for MRes or PhD in any of the topics above or other related topics please do not hesitate to get in touch.
+If you are considering to study for PhD or MSc/MRes in any of the topics above or other related topics please do not hesitate to get in touch.